csomgyula/separator/doc/impl/NodeBuilder.md

 ### New content node ###

-Adds a new content node.
+Creates a new content node and adds it to the cursor.

 *triggered by*: each token